percona/everest-doc/docs/release-notes/Percona-Everest-1.3.0-(2024-10-28).md

 - [EVEREST-886](https://perconadev.atlassian.net/browse/EVEREST-886) - The PostgreSQL database can now be restored using PITR.
 Previously, the restoration using the latest PITR did not complete, and the database remained in the **Restoring** status.

 - [EVEREST-1187](https://perconadev.atlassian.net/browse/EVEREST-1187) - When creating a PostgreSQL database, if backup schedules were not created initially but added later after the database was created, Point-in-Time Recovery (PITR) was disabled.
-We have now resolved the issue, and PITR is now enabled.
+We have now resolved the issue, and PITR has now been enabled.

-- [EVEREST-1266](https://perconadev.atlassian.net/browse/EVEREST-1266) - On the **Components** page, the Pod icon now shows the correct color: green if the status is `Running` and all containers are ready, and yellow if the status is `Running` while some containers are not ready.
+- [EVEREST-1266](https://perconadev.atlassian.net/browse/EVEREST-1266) - On the **Components** page, the Pod icon now shows the correct color: green if the status is `Running` and all containers are ready and yellow if the status is `Running` while some containers are not ready.

-- [EVEREST-1384](https://perconadev.atlassian.net/browse/EVEREST-1384) - For an enhanced UI, the **Overview** page now displays resources more clearly.
+- [EVEREST-1384](https://perconadev.atlassian.net/browse/EVEREST-1384) - The **Overview** page now displays resources more clearly for an enhanced UI.

 - [EVEREST-1390](https://perconadev.atlassian.net/browse/EVEREST-1390) - We’ve addressed an issue that caused the **Components** page to get stuck in a loop, refreshing endlessly whenever a database was suspended.